50% OFF SITEWIDE

 Regular cleaning of the coop is crucial in preventing mite infestations.
 This includes removing old bedding, thoroughly cleaning all surfaces, and applying natural deterrents like DE or neem oil.
 Ensuring the coop is well-ventilated, dry, and clean will make it less inviting for mites.

 If your chickens free-range, you'll notice they will undertake their own pest control self-care ritual: a dust bath!
-If your chickens do no free-range, you should consider providing a dust bath area with a mix of sand, ash, and DE to help chickens maintain their own hygiene and reduce the risk of mites.
+If your chickens do not have a free-range area, you should consider providing a dust bath area with a mix of sand, ash, and DE to help chickens maintain their own hygiene and reduce the risk of mites.

 Introducing predatory mites into the coop can offer a biological control method against chicken mites.
 These beneficial mites feed on the harmful mites without posing any risk to the chickens.
 This natural approach can help maintain a balanced ecosystem in your coop, where pests are controlled by their natural predators.